milantenk/angular-breakout-game-pwa/README.md

 # Angular Breakout Game PWA

+This is an experimental project using Canvas API, Angular and Service Worker.
-A breakout game in Angular framework as a progressive web application.
+It implements a simple breakout game as progressive web application.

 # Prerequisite